 A G703 (Officially known as the AIA G703™–1992, Continuation Sheet) is an industry-standard, payment form developed by the American Institute of Architects (AIA).
 See AIA Document G703®–1992.

 The term General Conditions refers to a section of a construction contract that establishes the rights, responsibilities and relationships between the contracting parties.
-It is often organized into its own division in specifications, cost codes and other construction documents.
+It is often organised into its own division in specifications, cost codes and other construction documents.
 Examples of items that can fall under the General Conditions section include the costs of administration, safety, security, staff, temporary facilities, tools and utilities.

 Global Permissions Template